WE will train you to be able to help an adult improve their reading skills.

 YOU fill out your registration form, sign the statement of faith and return with the one-time training fee.

-We use an innovative training model which combines interactive classroom learning and guided self-study to equip our tutors to teach with confidence.
+We use an intense training structure which combines interactive classroom learning with independent self-study to equip our tutors to teach with confidence.

 "Literacy is a bridge from misery to hope."
 Kofi Annan Former United Nations Secretary-General